-For over two decades Ibrahim Reyes has represented clients involved in legal disputes arising from breaches of contract, fraudulent conduct and negligent and intentional torts in state and federal trial and appellate courts.
+Ibrahim Reyes represents clients, both companies and individuals, involved in legal disputes arising from breaches of contract, fraudulent conduct, and negligent and intentional torts in state and federal trial and appellate courts.

-The cases have included RICO Act fraudulent conspiracies in Ponzi schemes, corporate negligence in the form of a kidnapping for ransom of oilfield workers; premises liability in the suction and drowning of a child inside a resort's pool drain system; airline disasters in the U.S. and Latin America involving U.S. manufactured aircraft, engines and instruments, involving forum non conveniens and comparative law challenges, corporate fraud, identity theft, libel and slander, RICO Act (conspiracy to defraud), Sherman Act (antitrust monopolistic practices).
+Cases include RICO Act fraudulent conspiracies in Ponzi schemes and criminal schemes, corporate negligence in the form of a kidnapping for ransom of oilfield workers; premises liability in the suction and drowning of a boy inside a resort's pool drain system; airline disasters in the U.S. and Latin America involving U.S. manufactured aircraft, engines and instruments, involving forum non conveniens and comparative law challenges, corporate fraud, identity theft, libel and slander, RICO Act (conspiracy to defraud), Sherman Act (antitrust monopolistic practices), identity theft of high profile athletes, models and film stars, defamation, NIL (name, image and likeness) contractual misrepresentations, and more.

-Represents Puerto Rico Soccer League and other Puerto Rico soccer industry leaders in a RICO Act and Sherman Act lawsuit against Puerto Rico's Soccer Federation (Federacion Puertorriqueña de Futbol) and its coconspirators for fraudulent conspiratorial corruption and antitrust monopolistic practices.
+Represents Puerto Rico Soccer League and other Puerto Rico soccer industry leaders in RICO Act and Sherman Act lawsuit against Puerto Rico's Soccer Federation (Federacion Puertorriqueña de Futbol) and its coconspirators for fraudulent conspiratorial corruption and antitrust monopolistic practices in Puerto Rico's football (soccer).
 (April 2023-present)

-Represents medical malpractice wrongful death victim's family after patient suffered cardiac arrest that was not diagnosed or treated in a timely manner.
+Represents medical malpractice wrongful death victim's family after patient suffered cardiac arrest that was not diagnosed or treated in a timely manner at one of Miami's largest healthcare clinics.
 (December 2022-present)

 Represents South Florida healthcare companies in first practice acquisitions, dispute resolution, litigation, and appeals.
 (October 2016-Present)

-Represents Basalt Technologies, LLC, distributor of Basalt Fiber Reinforced Polymer ("BFRP") rebar and columns for the construction industry, including sports and entertainment venue developers.
+Represents Basalt Technologies, LLC, distributor of Basalt Fiber Reinforced Polymer ("BFRP") rebar and columns for the construction industry, including sports and entertainment venue developers, in contractual negotiations in Central Asia, Canada, and the United States.
 (January 2018-present)

-Represents European luxury yacht manufacturers/distributors in The Americas.
+Represents major European luxury yacht manufacturer/distributor in The Americas.
 (April 2021-Present)

-Represents music artists and producers, legal advisor for live presentations throughout the U.S. and Latin America.
+Represents music artists and producers in negotiating label contracts, and arranging live presentations throughout the U.S., Europe and Latin America.
 (2010-Present)

 Represents artists in contract review, negotiations, and litigation, intellectual property protection and monetization, image protection, crisis management, and defamation.
 (2010-Present)